We offer a variety of cabinet refinishing finishes to fit a variety of preferences and design styles.

 For a more rustic look, combining pinstriping with glazing produces an antiqued look that goes nicely with a Tuscan village or beach cottage style decor.
 Determining the best style of finish requires a unique assessment of a home’s design themes and our client’s taste.

-NOTE: Glazing is an aesthetic accent only; it does not change the sheen or strength of the finish.
-The solid color finishes and glazed, pinstriped, and rub-through finishes are all satin and equally strong.
+NOTE: Our Accents are an aesthetic accent only; they do not change the sheen or strength of the finish.
+The solid color finishes, pinstriped, and rub-through finishes are all satin and equally strong.